Tovarnik: Medieval and early modern history

 The contemporary settlement was firstly mentioned in 1335.
 The village was known as Tabornik but the name was changed into Tovarnik by Eastern Orthodox settlers who moved into the village after the Ottoman conquest of the region.
 Catholic religious document from 1632 states that the village is inhabited not only by Catholic population but by Turks and Orthodox who altogether live in 30 houses on the road which connects Belgrade and Istanbul with Budapest.
+Following Ottoman retreat from the region, the Lordship of Vukovar was established, and the village became part of its domain.
 On 28 March 1737 the village was purchased by the House of Eltz.
 The local school was opened in 1758, post office in 1826 and the Tovarnik railway station in 1890.
 In 1894 local Croat Reading House was established as well.

 Kingdom of Yugoslavia

 Within the Kingdom of Yugoslavia Tovarnik war administratively part of Šid Srez firstly within the pre-Yugoslav the Syrmia County (up to 1922), the Syrmia Oblast (1922–1929), after that the Danube Banovina (1929–1939) and ultimately the Banovina of Croatia (1939-1941).